Mobile Broadband Deals

 There’s no physical connection to the fibre or cable broadband network, which means:

-- More options for low-commitment contracts (although it is possible to get no contract broadband with a wired connection too)
+• More options for low-commitment contracts (although it’s possible to get no contract broadband with a wired connection too)

 But there are some disadvantages to mobile broadband:

-- The cost per month is usually higher than with a wired connection - but not always, so do take a minute or two to compare the options
+• The cost per month is usually higher than with a wired connection.
+But that’s not always the case, so do take a minute or two to compare the options

-We’ve explained that mobile broadband uses the same signals as mobile phones.
-This means that traffic on the network has to be carefully managed.
+Mobile broadband uses the same signals as mobile phones, which means that traffic on the network has to be carefully managed.
 If there are a lot of mobile phone users in an area taking up bandwidth on the 4G and 5G networks, it may not be possible to get a reliable mobile home broadband service in that area.

 Which broadband providers offer mobile broadband?